 Irish Whiskey – Jameson Caskmates

-Alongside Scotch whisky, Irish whiskey is full of rich history in distilling and spirits, as they’re one of the first countries that commercially sold the liquor to the public.
+Alongside Scotch whisky, Irish whiskey has a rich history of distilling and spirits, as they’re one of the first countries that commercially sold the liquor to the public.

 You can really taste the experience of Irish Whiskey in every shot.
 But we’re willing to bet that the person you’re introducing the whiskey to doesn’t care too much about its history (yet), so let’s focus on the taste for now.

 Jameson Caskmates is a great Irish Whisky to get started with.
-It’s different from the usual Jamesons, as Caskmates batches are aged in ex- beer barrels including stout barrels or IPA barrels..
+It’s different from the usual Jameson expressions, as Caskmates batches are aged in ex-beer barrels including stout barrels or IPA barrels.

 This provides an added malty, fruity flavor that you normally wouldn’t find in your typical whiskeys.
 If you want to offer something with extra flavor instead of going for the smoothness, then Jameson Caskmates is a good choice.